 - The Route 202/35/6 Bear Mountain Parkway Sustainable Development Study.
 A joint effort between the State DOT, the County, the New York Metropolitan Transportation Council (NYMTC), and the municipalities of Yorktown, Peekskill, and Cortlandt, this study is put forth long-range proposals to address traffic congestion and land use patterns west of the Taconic Parkway. - Comprehensive Croton System Water Quality Protection Plan.
 Spearheaded by the County, this plan identifies sources of pollution to the Croton watershed and recommends measures to be taken by watershed municipalities, the County, and the New York City Department of Environmental Protection (NYCDEP) to maintain and improve water quality. - Hallock's Mill Sewage Treatment Plan Wastewater Diversion.
-Since tThe Hallock's Mill sewage Wastewater treatment plant is studied to determine whether it should be diverted to the county's plant in Peekskill or be upgraded to handle the existing flow and meet not meeting its limit's on flow particularly during rain events or spring thaw, and does not currently meet certain current water quality standards.
-It was determined to upgrade the plant and in 2008 this construction was completed, there is a proposal to close the plant and divert wastewater flows to the Westchester County owned Peekskill treatment plant. - Metropolitan Conservation Alliance's Biodiversity Study.
-This study identifies areas throughout northern Westchester which have the ability to support a rich diversity of species.
+The Hallock's Mill Wastewater treatment plant was studied to determine whether it should be diverted to the county's plant in Peekskill or be upgraded to handle the existing flow and meet current water quality standards.
+It was determined to upgrade the plant and in 2008 this construction was completed. - Metropolitan Conservation Alliance's Biodiversity Study.
+This study identifies areas throughout northern Westchester which have the ability to support a rich diversity of species. - Stearns & Wheler Biodiversity Study.
+This study recommends measures that could be implemented by the Town to more effectively conserve biodiversity within Yorktown, thereby protecting the resilience and long-term sustainability and viability of ecosystems throughout the town.